DelroyGayle/KoolAIChess/TESTING.md

 * Run the program
 * *The Output*
+TODO2
 ```
 Legal Chess Move Expected From Input File.
 Instead h8h7 6.
 There will be no further input from 'input.pgn'
 ```
+Therefore, in response to the invalid move, Kool AI ignores any further file input.<br>
+Instead it moves its King, *e7e6*:
+TODO3
 -----